 Neiburgs

 Another excellent hotel restaurant is Neiburgs.
-I would describe the food here as Latvian fusion, with traditional Baltic ingredients given a global twist.
-(Think roasted duck breast with mashed sweet potatoes, saffron pears, and foie gras sauce.)
-Neiburgs also offers a stellar business lunch menu.
+I would describe the food here as Latvian fusion, with traditional Baltic ingredients given a Mediterranean twist.
+Neiburgs also offers an excellent breakfast buffet and three-course lunch menu.

 The stunning Art Nouveau Hotel Neiburgs was originally built in 1903 as the family home of Ludvigs Neiburgs.
 During the post-WWII Soviet Occupation of Latvia, the home was confiscated and converted into a communal dwelling, with 22 families living in 13 flats.
-The Neiburgs family regained ownership of the property in 2003 and a few years later opened the current restaurant and hotel.
+The Neiburgs family regained ownership of the property in 2003 and a few years later opened a charming boutique hotel and restaurant.

 Portofino